the-virtual-brain/tvb-root/scientific_library/tvb/rateML/README.md

 The **StateVariable** construct is used to define the state variables of the model.
 The state variables in a Python TVB model are initialized with a numpy.array with the values entered in the dimension field.
 For the Python state variables a range need to be entered (ie. [0, 2]).
-For the CUDA models the state variables are initialized with a single value the dimension field.
+For the CUDA models the state variables are initialized with a single value in the dimension field.
 The exposure field sets the state variables' upper and lower boundaries, for both languages.
 These boundaries ensure that the values of state variables stay within the set boundaries and resets the state if the boundaries are exceeded.